 The Schools primary responsibility is the education of our students who come from diverse religious, ethnic, and cultural backgrounds enabling them to acquire the foundation of knowledge, skills, values, attitudes, and behaviors appropriate for their chosen academic or health-care ministry.
 They learn to nurture their intellectual curiosity and facilitate their development into active, independent learners.
 The school also provides continuing educational opportunities for alumni and professional peers.

-Our Allied Health students have a choice of academic degree offerings including:
+Our students have a choice of academic degree offerings including:

-We offer specialized allied health professions in the fields of:
+We offer specialized Allied Health higher education in the fields of:

-Our programs have added advantages of offering students clinical experiences as part of their curriculum with hands on training in progressive, state-of-the-art medical centers and in clinical facilities locally and throughout the country giving students not only knowledge of their chosen profession but giving them experience within their profession.
+Our programs have added advantages of offering students clinical experiences in working healthcare settings as part of their curriculum with hands on supervised training in progressive, state-of-the-art medical centers and in clinical facilities locally and throughout the country giving students not only the knowledge of their chosen profession but giving them experience within their profession.
 Many of our alumni choose return as faculty, clinical instructors and mentors within their professions.
 Currently there are over fifty alumni who work full time at our school.

 World Class Students